My Photo

 In a previous article I explored Jakob Nielsen's HOME RUN acronym.
 In this article we'll look more closely at the High Quality Content portion of HOME RUN.
 Two very important things to consider regarding content is how the content relates to the user and how content is viewed by search engines.

 The biggest reason to create high quality content is for your users.
 Ask yourself this question: "How often would you revisit a web site that is never updated or has nothing that is interesting to you?"
 I'm guessing never.
 Always think in terms of the user experience and what you can offer.
-The most popular web sites give users exactly what they want in terms of content.
-Those same sites keep users coming back by offering high quality content on a regular basis.
-You need to do the same with your web site.
-Most of your content should take the form of HTML text.
-This is one of the most basic yet hardest to adhere to principles of successful web sites.

 Location Does Not Matter (Here)